Tarot: Propagation

 Because the earliest tarot cards were hand-painted, the number of the decks produced is thought to have been small.
 It was only after the invention of the printing press that mass production of cards became possible.
 The expansion of tarot outside of Italy, first to France and Switzerland, occurred during the Italian Wars.
 The most prominent tarot deck version used in these two countries was the Tarot of Marseilles, of Milanese origin.
+The oldest Tarot deck produced in Marseille is that of Philippe Vachier, dated 1639.

 While the set of trumps was generally consistent, their order varied by region, perhaps as early as the 1440s.
 Michael Dummett placed them into three categories.
 In Bologna and Florence, the highest trump is the Angel, followed by the World.
 This group spread mainly southward through the Papal States, the Kingdom of Naples, and finally down to the Kingdom of Sicily but was also known in the Savoyard states.
 In Ferrara, the World was the highest, followed by Justice and the Angel.
 This group spread mainly to the northeast to Venice and Trento where it was only a passing fad.
 By the end of the 16th century, this order became extinct.
 In Milan, the World was highest, followed by the Angel; this ordering is used in the Tarot of Marseilles.
 Dummett also wrote about a possible fourth lineage that may have existed along the Franco-Italian border.
 It spread north through France until its last descendant, the Belgian Tarot, went extinct around 1800.

 In Florence, an expanded deck called Minchiate was later used.
 This deck of 97 cards includes astrological symbols and the four elements, as well as traditional tarot motifs.
 The earliest known mention of this game, under the name of germini, dates to 1506.